 Use Liquibase to Safely Evolve Your Database Schema

-In this quick tutorial, we'll make use of Liquibase to evolve the database schema of a Java web application.
+In this quick tutorial, we'll make use of to evolve the database schema of a Java web application.

 We're going to focus on a general Java app first, and we're also going to take a focused look at some interesting options available for Spring and Hibernate.